 How soon should we reserve our date and time?

 If you choose a Friday or Saturday sunset, we suggest putting a deposit down as soon as you have decided to hold the date.
 The winter and spring months are the most popular.
 So, once you have an idea of your date, let us know, and we’ll go from there.

 Can we meet with you when we get to town?

 Due to the busy nature of our business, we are rarely in the office – it is difficult to catch us and hard for us to make appointments to meet you.
 As you will see when we begin the planning process, we are very accessible and easy to communicate with on important details.
-We invite you to come out to any of the weddings that take place…we can coordinate dates and times for you to come see us in action!
+We invite you to come out to any of the weddings that take place…we can coordinate dates and times for you to come to see us in action!
 This is the best way to meet us prior to your wedding.

 How do we book our wedding?

 Once you’ve decided the date and time, you can book your event!
 We require the appropriate deposit/ payment for the services requested.
 After you submit your form, you can choose to pay your deposit immediately by credit card on our website or mail in your deposit check or money order.
 Please be aware that we cannot hold your date until your deposit is received, so we recommend putting the deposit on your credit or debit card immediately upon submitting your request form.
 Once payment is received, a Service Agreement and a wedding information sheet will be emailed to you.
 These documents contain important information regarding your wedding.
 You may call or e-mail as much as you’d like and ask as many questions as you’d like.
 Please note that deposits are non-refundable.
 When you arrive in town for the wedding, we ask that you contact us.